bauripalash/article-archive/tech/2018-06-12-Easy-Calculations-With-Python.md

 `>`

 _If nothing wrong happened, goto the next chapter.
-If you find any problems please comment below the article, I'll surely help you_
+If you find any problems, please comment below the article, I'll surely help you_

 ## Simple Calculations With Python 👀

 If you've successfully completed the previous chapter, now you have a `>>>`  or `>` prompt on your screen.

 In the `>>>` type `1+2` and press enter.
-If you've done everything correctly you'll see a output of `3`
+If you've done everything correctly, you'll see an output of `3.`

 Try other,